d12frosted/elpa-mirror/gnu/multishell-readme.txt

 Fundamentally, multishell is the function `multishell-pop-to-shell' - a la `pop-to-buffer' - plus a keybinding.
 Together, they enable you to:

-* Get to the input point from wherever you are in a shell buffer, ... or to any of your shell buffers, from anywhere inside emacs.
+* Easily get to the input point from wherever you are in a shell buffer, or to any of your shell buffers, from anywhere inside emacs.

-* Use universal arguments to launch and choose among alternate shell buffers, ... and change which is the current default.
+* Use universal arguments and name completion to launch a new or choose among existing shell buffers, and change which is the current default.

-* Easily restart disconnected shells, or shells from prior sessions ... the latter from Emacs builtin savehist minibuf history persistence
+* Easily restart exited shells, or shells from emacs prior sessions.

-* Append a path to a new shell name to launch a shell in that directory, ... and use a path with Emacs tramp syntax to launch a remote shell - for example:
+* Specify an initial path for the shell.
+By using Emacs tramp syntax you can launch a sudo and/or remote shell.

+  For example, specifying the following at the multishell buffer name prompt will:

-  * `#root/sudo:root@localhost:/etc` for a buffer named "*#root*" with a root shell starting in /etc.
+  * `#root/sudo:root@localhost:/etc` launch a shell in a buffer named "*#root*" with a root shell starting in /etc.

-  * `/ssh:example.net:` for a shell buffer in your homedir on example.net.
+  * `/ssh:example.net:` launch a shell buffer in your homedir on example.net.
 The buffer will be named "*example.net*".

-  * `#ex/ssh:example.net|sudo:root@example.net:/var/log` for a root shell
+  * `#ex/ssh:example.net|sudo:root@example.net:/etc` launch a root
-    starting in /var/log on example.net named "*#ex*".
+    shell starting in /etc on example.net named "*#ex*".

-  * 'interior/ssh:gateway.corp.com|ssh:interior.corp.com:' to go via
+  * `interior/ssh:gateway.corp.com|ssh:interior.corp.com:` via
-    gateway.corp.com to your homedir on interior.corp.com.
+    gateway.corp.com launch a shell in your homedir on interior.corp.com.
     The buffer will be named "*interior*".
 You could append a sudo hop, and so on.

-* Thanks to tramp, file visits from the shell will seamlessly be in the auspices of the target account, and relative to the current directory, on the host where the shell is running.
+* Thanks to tramp, file visits initiated in remote shell buffers will seamlessly be on the hosts where the shells are running, in the auspices of the account being used.

 * Manage your list of shells, current and past, as a collection.

+* Of course, emacs completion makes it easy to switch to an already existing shell buffer, or one in your history roster, by name.

 See the `multishell-pop-to-shell' docstring for details.